 FHWA recommends the use of scenario planning to guide regional planning and investment decisions.
 RRTPO intended to develop a Scenario Planning Project with ConnectRVA 2045 to provide a staff-driven, relatively efficient trial run of regional exploratory scenario planning.
-With the onset of the COVID-19 pandemic and inability to plan for effective community planning opportunities, this project will instead be focused on the lead-in to the next long-range transportation plan.
+With the onset of the COVID-19 pandemic and inability to plan for effective community planning opportunities, this project will instead be focused on the lead-in to the next longrange transportation plan.
 The intended approach to develop a scenario planning process is contained in the following section.

 Scenario planning provides a framework for stakeholders to assess various factors that can impact the way in which a region develops.
 In transportation planning, scenario planning can be utilized to consider how changes in transportation, land use, demographics, or other factors such as climate change could affect connectivity, mobility, resiliency, and communities across the region.

 The scenario planning process evaluates the effects of alternative policies, plans, and/or programs on the future of a community or region.
 This activity can provide information to decision-makers as they develop transportation plans.
 Scenarios may be used by stakeholders to explore and debate alternatives and trade-offs.
 By testing several scenarios against performance indicators, decisionmakers can select a preferred scenario and identify an appropriate set of actions that will lead toward that vision.

-The scenario project will examine alternative future assumptions regarding the types of land use that may be prevalent in the future; the location preferences of future generations; the ways that transportation technology may affect demand, supply, and performance in the region's transportation network; and potential variations on the region's growth forecast.
+The scenario project will examine alternative future assumptions such as, but not limited to, the types of land use that may be prevalent in the future; the location preferences of future generations; the ways that transportation technology may affect demand, supply, and performance in the region's transportation network; environmental impacts of climate change and greenhouse gas emissions; alternative modal funding distribution; and potential variations on the region's growth forecast.
 The outcomes of the planning process will inform the 2050 plan with respect to the risk and opportunities that the future scenarios reveal.
 Through this detailed, multi-year planning exercise, the RRTPO will integrate scenario planning into the LRTP development cycle and ensure abundant opportunity for public involvement in the process.